mcosovic/JuliaGrid.jl/docs/src/manual/measurementModel.md

 device.wattmeter.label
 ```

-If we need to obtain labels in the same order as the wattmeter definitions sequence, we can use the following code:
+If we need to obtain only labels, we can use the following code:
 ```@repl retrievingLabels
 label = collect(keys(device.wattmeter.label))
 ```